dominikhei/eartquake-streaming/readme.md

 *This is a detailed visual representation of the Kafka and logging setup:*
 ![](./.images/ec2_services.png)

-In a production environment, one would also seperate consumer / producers one level further and place them on different instances.
+In a production environment, one would also seperate consumer / producers one level further and place them on different instances / use a Kubernetes deployment.

 __Logging__